Network Cabling: What Businesses Must Know Before Installation

 and adaptable.
 This makes future expansions, maintenance, and upgrades more straightforward.

-Proper cabling is also critical for building-wide systems that go beyond just computers: surveillance, security access, VoIP, smart automation, and IoT devices.
-These systems require stable connectivity and often run simultaneously; structured cabling supports them all.
+Proper cabling is also critical for building-wide systems that go beyond just computers: surveillance, security access, VoIP, smart-automation, and IoT devices.
+These systems require stable connectivity and often run simultaneously; structured cabling reliably supports them all.

 Traditional vs. Modern Network Cabling: Challenges and Benefits